Diffusion Maps for Embedded Manifolds with Boundary with Applications to PDEs: Preliminaries

-for all $|\alpha| \leq K$. \end{theorem} Using Theorem \ref{Shick01}, we can now show that the norm in geodesic coordinates approximates the extrinsic distance induced by $\iota: \M\rightarrow \RR^d$. \begin{proposition} There exists a $C_0,C_1>0$ such that in any geodesic chart centered at $x$, and any point $y$ in that chart,
+Using Lemma \ref{metrictensorbounds}, we can now show that the norm in geodesic coordinates approximates the extrinsic distance induced by $\iota: \M\rightarrow \RR^d$. \begin{proposition} There exists a $C_0,C_1>0$ such that in any geodesic chart centered at $x$, and any point $y$ in that chart,

-where $u$ is the coordinate representative of $y$ in either normal or semigeodesic coordinates. \end{proposition} \begin{proof} Since $\M$ has bounded geometry, there exists positive constants $\ti{C}_0$ and $\ti{C}_1$ such that
+where $u$ is the coordinate representative of $y$ in either normal or semigeodesic coordinates. \end{proposition} \begin{proof} From Lemma \ref{prop1}, there exists positive constants $\ti{C}_0$ and $\ti{C}_1$ such that

 for any geodesic coordinate chart.
 Since the matrices with entrees $g_{ij}$ and $g^{ij}$ are symmetric and positive definite, this implies that there exists positive bounds $C_1$ and $C_0$ on the largest eigenvalue of $(g_{ij})$ and $(g^{ij})$ in any geodesic coordinate chart.